lilyfreelancer/Startup-News/_posts/2021-03-01-pajamas-new-normal.md

 ---
-title: Prepping for the New Normal with new pajamas
+title: Preparing for the New Normal with new pajamas
 layout: post
 image: https://i.imgur.com/HGDtH8U.jpg
 permalink: /new-pajamas